 MacMaster said Amina was born out of a fascination with the Middle East.
 He said he's been so enthralled with Syria, for example, that he was banned from Wikipedia for making too many edits on the country.

 In a piece, yesterday, The Washington Post paints a portrait of MacMaster that has him as a Middle-East peace advocate who grew up in a Mennonite household in Harrisonburgh, Va.
 His mother told the Post that "He was raised in a family that has a warm feeling for the Middle East."
-He attended Emory University and travelled to Baghdad during the Persian Gulf War on a peace mission.
+He attended Emory University and traveled to Baghdad during the Persian Gulf War on a peace mission.

 MacMaster said he learned three things throughout this ordeal: